w3c/w3c-website-redesign-documentation/_docs/2020-07-24-w3c-cms-selection-process-update.md

 ---
 layout: doc
-title: W3C CMS platform recommendation
+title: W3C CMS platform selection - full status update
 categories:
   - CMS
 description: A summary of the CMS options we reviewed and our recommendation of